davars/dbeval/README.md

 # dbeval
-Comparison of Go database libraries
+Comparison of Go libraries for working with PostgreSQL

 Runs benchmarks on the same "typical" database workflow implemented in various ways.